bronx/ice-track-service/README.md

 - Flyway for migrations;
 - Swagger for API documentation.

+#### Time spent: ~12h.

 # Test, Build & Run

-I initially started building CRUD endpoints for that, but ultimately decided to focus on the given requirements.
+I initially started building CRUD endpoints for managing the artists, but ultimately decided to focus on the given requirements.
 So instead I use DB migration to seed the database.
 Please use the following artists: